|

 victory.
 It was the first clean sheet since 1 November and only

-"The team are grasping what we're trying to do.
-They're playing
+win matches.
+'The team are grasping what we're trying to do.
+They're playing in the

-in the areas where we want them to play and they're using no risk
+areas where we want them to play and they're using no risk football in

-football in defensive positions … We do want to play football,
+defensive positions … We do want to play football, but defensively we

 by Frazer Richardson, which was to keep him out for virtually